minus34/census-loader/README.md

 To get a good load time you'll need to configure your Postgres server for performance.
 There's a good guide [here](https://revenant.ca/www/postgis/workshop/tuning.html), noting its old and the memory parameters can be beefed up if you have the RAM.

 ### Pre-requisites
-- Postgres 14+ with PostGIS 3.x+ (tested on 14.10 on macOS Sonoma)
+- Postgres 14+ with PostGIS 3.2+ (tested on 14.10 on macOS Sonoma)
 - Add the Postgres bin directory to your system PATH
-- Python 3.x with Psycopg3 & Pandas packages installed
+- Python 3.6+ with Psycopg 3 & Pandas packages installed

 ### Process
 1. Run the `xx_run_all.sh` script in the `supporting-files/processing` folder.
 It will download the data and boundary files from the ABS and import them into Postgres in a single step.